Ultimate Kalispell Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents are an important sign of the stability of a rental market.
-Median rents should be expanding to warrant your investment.
-You will not be able to realize your investment targets in an area where median gross rental rates are declining.
+Median gross rents are a clear illustration of the stability of a lease market.
+Hunt for a stable expansion in median rents over time.
+You will not be able to achieve your investment goals in a location where median gross rents are declining.

 Median Population Age